 Introduction

-Stock assessment models are commonly used as a starting point for modeling the response of populations to exploitation and developing management strategies.
+The provision of fisheries management advice requires the assessment of stock status relative to reference points, the prediction of the response of a stock to management, and checking that predictions are consistent with reality (Kell at al., 2016).,.
 Major commercial species usually have substantial data to inform complex stock assessments models (e.g. Methot and Wetzel 2013); this includes long time series of total removals, catch-at-age data, relative abundance indices, fishing effort, size and/or age composition, and information on life-history parameters.
-Most of the datasets required for these “classical” stock assessments are unavailable however, for most small-scale fisheries around the world.
+Most of the datasets required for these such stock assessments are unavailable however, for most small-scale fisheries around the world.
 Fisheries and stocks lacking these multiple data types are commonly known as “data-poor” or “data-limited” fisheries (Costello et al., 2012; Dowling et al., 2015).
-Recently, many data-limited approaches have been developed to meet an increase demand for science-based fisheries management for unassessed fisheries where resources are limited (Wetzel and Punt 2011; Costello et al. 2012; Dowling et al. 2015, 2016; Chrysafi and Kuparinen 2016; Rosenberg et al. 2017).
+Recently, many data-limited approaches have been developed to meet an increase demand for science-based fisheries management for unassessed fisheries, stocks and species where resources are limited (Wetzel and Punt 2011; Costello et al. 2012; Dowling et al. 2015, 2016; Chrysafi and Kuparinen 2016; Rosenberg et al. 2017).

-Assessing stocks using primarily catch data started many years ago with the introduction of Stock Reduction Analysis, SRA (Kimura and Tagart, 1982; Kimura et al., 1984).
-Since then, many methods have been developed to estimate population productivity and reconstruct historical abundance trends combining time series of catch data with assumptions about final biomass relative to unfished or initial biomass (i.e., stock depletion; Thorson and Cope 2015).
-SRA has been expanded to incorporate stochastic variability in population dynamics (Stochastic-SRA; Walters et al. 2006), a flexible shape for the production function (Depletion-Based SRA; Dick and MacCall 2011), prior information regarding resilience and population abundance at the start of the catch time series (Catch-MSY; Martell and Froese 2013; Froese et al. 2017), and age-structured population dynamics (Simple Stock Synthesis; Cope 2013).
+Assessing stocks using only catch data started many years ago with the development of Stock Reduction Analysis, (SRA;Kimura and Tagart, 1982; Kimura et al., 1984).
+Since then, the method has been extended to estimate productivity and reconstruct historical abundance trends by making assumptions about final biomass relative to unfished or initial biomass (i.e., stock depletion; Thorson and Cope 2015).
+SRA has subsequently been further extended to incorporate stochastic variability in population dynamics (Stochastic-SRA; Walters et al. 2006), a flexible shape for the production function (Depletion-Based SRA; Dick and MacCall 2011), prior information regarding resilience and population abundance at the start of the catch time series (Catch-MSY; Martell and Froese 2013; Froese et al. 2017), and age-structured population dynamics (Simple Stock Synthesis; Cope 2013).
 Despite these differences, this family of catch-only models shares a common dependence upon prior assumptions about final stock depletion.
-Simulation testing indicates that these methods perform well only when assumptions regarding final relative abundance are met and might be appropriate to predict sustainable catch or biomass, but not to reconstruct abundance time series (Carruthers et al., 2012; Wetzel and Punt, 2015).
+Simulation testing indicates that these methods perform well only when assumptions regarding final relative abundance are met and although they might be appropriate to predict sustainable catch or biomass, but not to reconstruct abundance time series (Carruthers et al., 2012; Wetzel and Punt, 2015).

 For many small-scale fisheries, obtaining reliable information on historical total catch is difficult, while collecting length measurements from samples of the catch is easier.
 Mean-length mortality estimators (Beverton and Holt, 1957) assume that fishing mortality directly influences the mean length of the catch under equilibrium conditions.
 Length-based spawning potential ratio (LBSPR, Hordyk et al. 2015a) and length-based Integrated Mixed Effects (LIME, Rudd and Thorson 2017) models, have recently been developed allowing the estimation of instantaneous fishing mortality (F) and spawning potential ratio (SPR) when basic biological parameters are known.
 SPR is the proportion of the unfished reproductive potential per recruit under a given level of fishing pressure (Goodyear 1993).
 Both methods have the same data-requirements, but LIME does not assume equilibrium conditions; the mixed-effects aspect of LIME extends length-based methods by estimating changes in recruitment and fishing mortality over time (Rudd and Thorson, 2018).